TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_03.md

 To add a new element, a new memory slot is reserved anywhere where free memory is available, and then a reference to it is added to the previous last element.

 With a list, adding/removing elements is a relatively cheap operation that doesn’t need to mess with existing memory, which is why they’re more suited for dynamic collections.
-Each term Term in the list is called an element.
+Each term in the list is called an element.
 The number of elements is said to be the length of the list.

 Formally, a list is either the empty list `[]` or consists of a head (first element) and a tail (remainder of the list).
 The tail is also a list.
 The latter can be expressed as `[H|T]`.